My Goal: Become a front-end web developer.

-As I'm self-learning these tools, I'm figuring out what I areas I need to concentrate on more and also areas that aren't as important as a newb.
-For instance, from taking the Treehouse Front-end Web Development track, I've found myself frustrated by how much time I'm spending on CSS in just memorizing selectors, attributes, and all the various properties.
+As I'm learning, I'm figuring out what I areas I need to concentrate on more and also areas that aren't as important.
+For instance, I've noticed that I'm getting distracted with Treehouse Front-end Web Development track.
+I've found myself frustrated by how much time I'm spending on CSS in just memorizing selectors, attributes, and all the various properties.
 Most of them time I have to look up the names via Google because it's hard to recollect them all.

 So I'm going to jot in here what my learning goals are each week.